jurisgalang/named-parameters/README.md

 NamedParameters Gem
 ===================
-This gem enables/simulates named-parameters in Ruby; see: http://en.wikipedia.org/wiki/named_parameter for more info on Named Parameters in general.
+This gem enables/simulates named-parameters in Ruby.

+See: http://en.wikipedia.org/wiki/named_parameter for more information on Named Parameters in general.

 Installation
 ------------